awsdocs/amazon-efs-user-guide/doc_source/walkthrough-file-sync-ec2.md

 **Note**
 A sync agent syncs files to EFS file systems in the AWS region where the sync agent is activated\.
 Standard Amazon EC2 rates apply to the instance\.

 1. On the **Choose an Instance Type** page, choose the hardware configuration of your instance\.
-When deploying your sync agent on Amazon EC2,we recommend choosing one of the **Memory optimized** instance types for your sync agent\.
+When deploying your sync agent on Amazon EC2, we recommend choosing one of the **Memory optimized** instance types for your sync agent\.
 The instance size you choose must be at least **xlarge**\.

 1. Choose **Next: Configure Instance Details**\.